Study of CPO resonances on the intercombination line in $^{173}$Yb: Introduction

 \section{Introduction}

 Coherent population oscillation (CPO) is a phenomenon in which two levels are coupled by two coherent electromagnetic fields of different amplitudes and frequencies \cite{BLB03}.
 This results in the population difference between the two levels to oscillate periodically at the beat frequency of the two fields.
 The linewidth of the resulting resonance is limited by the population relaxation rate, and can be subnatural for optical transitions.
-In recent times, it has received much interest from the quantum optics community \cite{LKB12, KLA13, MBG14} because it has important applications similar to the related phenomenon of coherent population trapping (CPT) \cite{ARI96}---like slowing and stopping of light \cite{HHD99,KRS01} and optical memories \cite{EAS10} for use in quantum information processing---but is more advantageous because of the following reasons. \begin{enumerate}[(i)] \item There is no third level involved, so it can be observed in a larger class of materials including gases, liquids, and room temperature solids.
+In recent times, it has received much interest from the quantum optics community \cite{LKB12, KLA13, MBG14}, because narrow CPO resonances can be used for applications in light storage \cite{ASM14,NMB17} and optical memories \cite{EAS10}.
+It has other applications similar to the related phenomenon of coherent population trapping (CPT) \cite{ARI96}, but is more advantageous because of the following reasons. \begin{enumerate}[(i)] \item There is no third level involved, so it can be observed in a larger class of materials including gases, liquids, and room temperature solids.

 \item It does not require a two-photon resonance, therefore laser jitter---both frequency and amplitude---becomes irrelevant.

 \item It offers spectral features that are broad, which implies that the medium will respond to very short optical pulses (of picosecond duration or less), whereas the shortest pulses that can be manipulated by CPT-based schemes are of nanosecond duration. \end{enumerate}